ipastusi/truststore-maven-plugin/README.md

 Option to download certificates dynamically is particularly handy when the server(s) certificates expire frequently, or you don't know the server(s) you need the certificates from until you run the Maven build.

-Sample execution log for the plugin configured to generate truststore only using certificates downloaded from `https://www.amazon.com`:
+Sample execution log for the plugin configured to generate truststore only using leaf certificate downloaded from `https://www.amazon.com`:

 ```